gamesbook/pyprototypr/docs/worked_example.md

-# pyprototypr: A Worked Example
+# pyprototypr: A Worked Example of a Deck of Cards

 This example assumes that you have set-up your computer with Python and have tested to check that you can create a test file which generates a PDF.
 If not,